So Long, See You Tomorrow is a Korean movie about two high school friends and their lifelong regrets.

 Dong Joon's brother-in-law hugs him in all three universes.
 In the first timeline, the embrace happens after Dong Joon learns about the cancer diagnosis.
 He receives immediate consolation.
 In contrast, the other two hugs only occur at the hospital.
 The differences highlight how Dong Joon is isolated and doesn't have family support to lean on.

 Dong Joon is fortunate enough to have a valuable ally in his sister.
 A poignant flashback shows the two siblings holding hands near their mother's deathbed.
 Trauma has solidified Dong Joon and Dong Hee's bond because only they can understand each other's pain.
 Despite his secrecy, Dong Hee can sense her brother's suffering and wants to alleviate his psychological burden.
 She remains his biggest champion until the end.
 "I know everything.
 I'm always on your side."
-Her final words are meant to empower Dong Joon, giving him the confidence to live reassuringly.
+Her final words are meant to empower Dong Joon, giving him the reassurance to live confidently.

 Courage